This is the second of three blog posts looking at how the menstruation taboo can undermine the diagnosis of various chronic health issues.

 Additionally, since the average NHS General Practice consultation is now just 10 minutes long, patients and doctors alike may feel pressurised into prioritising symptoms based on severity/ impact, rather than taking the time to discuss all presenting symptoms.

-Whilst this approach can be very helpful for ruling out serious health issues relatively quickly, for some patients it can limit the entire diagnostic process by discounting any potential relationship with their menstrual cycle/ hormonal medication, at too early a stage (see Emily’s story below).
+Whilst this approach can be very helpful for ruling out serious health issues relatively quickly, for some patients it can limit the entire diagnostic process by discounting any potential relationship with their menstrual cycle/ contraceptive medication, at too early a stage.

-So, once any serious health issue has been ruled out, it is all too easy for female patients presenting with a ‘main’ symptom such as low mood, or anxiety, or an upset digestive system, to be diagnosed with the corresponding ‘most likely’ chronic health issue, without adequate consideration of any hormonal relationship (which might be much more easily treated).
+So, once any serious health issue has been ruled out, it is all too easy for female patients presenting with a ‘main’ symptom such as low mood, or anxiety, or an upset digestive system, to be diagnosed with the corresponding ‘most likely’ chronic health issue, without adequate consideration of any relationship to their cycle (which might also be much more easily treated).
 This has a potentially enormous impact on NHS costs, as well as on the health and wellbeing of millions of people.

-So how the devil does one deduce a hormonal relationship, Mr Holmes?
+So how the devil does one deduce a cyclical relationship, Mr Holmes?

 Although this might delay diagnosis, it can ultimately improve the long term understanding and management of a patient’s health and wellbeing, and potentially reduce repeat consultations, and costly (and ineffective) prescription medication.